s1dewalker/StrataScratch-Python-Pandas-2/README.md

 <br/>

 Notes: **`transform` is `apply` for grouped df.** <br/>
-Applies a function to each group and returns a result with the same shape as the original group.<br/>
+`transform`: Applies a function to each group and returns a result with the same shape as the original group.<br/>
 Elegant coding. <br/>